9 Things to do in Palm Harbor, Florida

 Menchie’s flavors are really creative and they even offer a vegan and low sugar option.
 The Dark Chocolate Mousse made with Almond Milk or Chocolate Hazelnut made with Cashew Milk are both decadent vegan options.
 A few of the more interesting flavors you may run into include Matcha Green Tea, Pumpkin, Eggnog, Toasty Marshmallow, Oreo Peanut Butter, NY Cheesecake, and Frosted Animal Cookie.

-Ozona is a very popular waterfront restaurant where you can enjoy seafood, live entertainment, marina views, and even enjoy drinks by a pool.
+Ozona Blue is a very popular waterfront restaurant where you can enjoy seafood, live entertainment, marina views, and even drinks by a pool.
 They are most popular for their seafood entrees and pasta dishes.
-For anyone looking for something a bit healthier, consider one of their entree sized salads.
+For anyone looking for something a bit healthier, consider one of their entree sized grilled chicken salads.